-Considered as one of the toughest courses in the world, a Chartered Accountancy (CA) program equips an individual with the necessary know-hows of accounting concepts, theories and standards.
-On the successful completion of a CA course, an individual is authorised to be entitled with the designation of a Chartered Accountant (CA).
-In India, it is regulated by ICAI or The Institute of Chartered Accountants of India.
-In this blog, we will discuss the process to pursue CA after graduation detailing its various levels, eligibility, duration and fee-related specifications.
+Considered as one of the toughest courses in the world, a Chartered Accountancy (CA) program equips an individual with the necessary know-how of accountancy concepts, theories and standards.
+On the successful completion of the course, an individual is authorised to be entitled with the designation of a Chartered Accountant (CA).
+For CA course in India, the regulating authority is the ICAI or the Institute of Chartered Accountants of India.
+In this blog, we will discuss the process to pursue CA after graduation detailing its various levels whether through CPT or direct scheme, eligibility, duration and fee-related specifications.

 There are two popular ways through which students can aim to obtain a CA qualification.
 You can pursue this qualification either after completing 12th or attaining a bachelor’s degree.
 Here’s a detailed description of these two paths you can choose from:

-Standard 12th appearing/pass out students who are looking to undertake the CA course have to sit for the Common Proficiency Test (CPT).
-After successfully clearing it, the candidate needs to appear for both groups of the IPCC exam and then ultimately for the CA final exam.
+Standard 12th appearing/pass out students who are looking to undertake the CA course have to sit for the Common Proficiency Test (CPT) which has been renamed as CA Foundation.
+After successfully clearing it, the candidate needs to appear for both groups of the CA IPCC exam and then ultimately for the CA final exam.
 Along with this, they will have to complete 9 months of practical training called articleship as well.
+Take a look at the following table for the dates and deadlines for CA Foundation 2020.

 - Enrol for IPCC both groups